hhuang91/KaggleChallenge/readme.md

 Then the partition of datasets for training was based on subject ids (47 in total) instead of just index of images to maximally avoid cross contamination.

-* Non-empty subset: 2323 images in total
+* BP-present subset: 2323 images in total
   * Training: **subject 1-41**, (2031 images)
   * Validation: **subject 42-47**, (259 images)
   * Test: **subject 47** (33 images)
-* Empty subset: 3312 images in total
+* BP-absent subset: 3312 images in total
   * Training: **subject 1-41** (2885 images)
   * Validation: **subject 46** (340 images)
   * Test: **subject 47** (87 images)